These pages do not apply outside Great Britain.

 Aderemi v London and Southeastern Railway, 2012, Employment Appeal Tribunal (EAT).

 A station assistant had to stand for long periods, for example at the ticket gates.
 He developed a back problem so he was unable to do this.
 The EAT held it was a normal day-to-day activity.
 It was not difficult to think of very many jobs which would require the person to be on one's feet for lengthy periods of time.

-Para D10 of the 2011 Guidance mentions 'verbal interaction' at work as an example of a normal day-to-day activity (below: At work: 2011 Guidance on 'normal' versus specialised activities).
+Para D10 of the 2011 Guidance mentions 'verbal interaction' at work as an example of a normal day-to-day activity (above: At work: 2011 Guidance on 'normal' versus specialised activities).

 Another example given by the 2011 Guidance is 'dealing with customers and suppliers in person and by telephone' in a shop:

 A person works in a small retail store.
 His duties include maintaining stock in a stock room, dealing with customers and suppliers in person and by telephone, and closing the store at the end of the day.
 Each of these elements of the job would be regarded as a normal day-to-day activity, which could be adversely affected by an impairment.